 - Train: You can take an overnight train from Bangkok’s main train station, Hua Lamphong.
 The train goes direct to Surat Thani taking around 12 hours and then you can get the ferry from Surat Thani to Koh Samui.
 (Around 1.5 hours)

-Where to go next?
+Where to go next

 - Koh Phangan: So much more than just the Full Moon Party Island!
 Gorgeous beaches, untouched rainforest and a keen spiritual vibe with yoga, meditation, reiki and more.

 - Ang Thong Marine Park: Can be visited in a day from Koh Phangan.
-Cast your eyes on natural lagoon or camp out.
+Cast your eyes on the natural lagoon or camp out.

 - Khao Sok National Park: One of the most ancient natural rainforests in Thailand.
-From Surat Thani it’s a one hour bus journey.
+From Surat Thani, it’s a one-hour bus journey.